Compress-Store on Blockchain: A Decentralized Data Processing and Immutable Storage for Multimedia Streaming: Introduction

 Blockchains are immutable constructs and hence do not allow random access for write and frequent changes.
 Also, only limited number of blocks can be securely added to the chain for a given time period, which makes the throughput fail to meet most of the data storage requirements.
 In addition, since the size of the data might be arbitrarily large and \textit{full nodes} are supposed to store the entire blockchain, the capacity required storing it will eventually exceed the persistent storage space of many full nodes of the network \cite{Karafiloski2017}.
-Thus, only a specific set of nodes in the network would be able to hold the entire blockchain.
-This in turn will lead to centralization problem i.e., only few nodes will dominate the database system which in turn will cause loss of security because only couple of known and capable nodes will be able to actively participating in the mining process.
+Thus, only a specific set of nodes in the network would be able to hold the entire blockchain. {This will result in a centralization problem, in which a small number of nodes will control the database system, resulting in a loss of security since only a few known and capable nodes will be able to actively engage in the mining process.}